drummonds/bytestoneblog/content/posts/AccountingForProgrammers.md

 I have used this both directly and va piecash.
 Piecash is a very nice SQLAlchemy based ORM which hides many of the idyosyncracies of GnuCash.
 From a database point of view the problem is that the dataase definition has been frozen for a while and all the changes have been done by adding key value pairs in a generic KVP data.
 Sage line 50
-This has an OBC connection although it is 32bits.
+This has an ODBC connection although it is 32bits.

-## Beancount

-I don’t know a lot about this, I know noe more and still like it.